fastlane/fastlane/README.md

 You can add a custom script for iPads: `./path/file-iPad.js` and it will automatically be used if found.
 Just append the `-iPad` to your existing file.

+If you want to overwrite the JS path using environment variables, use `SNAPSHOT_JS_FILE`.

 ### Scheme
 To not be asked which scheme to use, just set it like this:
 ```ruby